Martoh97/wireframing/README.md

 - Supports real-time collaboration and feedback.
 - Works directly in the browser with no installation required.
 - Scales seamlessly from low-fidelity sketches to high-fidelity designs.

+## Benefits of Wireframing in Software Development

+Wireframing is not only a design step but also a valuable tool in the software development process.
+It provides a shared visual reference that helps align the entire team before coding begins.

+### How Wireframes Guide the Process

+- **Clear Blueprint:** Wireframes outline the structure of pages, showing developers where navigation, content, and functionality should be placed.
+  _Example: A wireframe that highlights the position of a login form ensures developers understand where and how it should function._

+- **Early Feedback:** By visualizing features such as layout and navigation, teams can identify usability issues and adjust before investing time in development.
+  _Example: Spotting confusing navigation flow early prevents costly rework later._

+- **Efficient Collaboration:** Wireframes make it easier for designers, developers, and stakeholders to communicate ideas clearly.
+  _Example: A Figma wireframe shared in real time allows all team members to suggest improvements instantly._

+- **Resource Optimization:** Adjustments are quicker and cheaper to make at the wireframe stage compared to during development.